strongfornt/AzureAcres/README.md

 4.React-leaflet
 - Used only for displaying a demo map on the card details page.

+## Responsive Menu
+- You can't scroll on the page when the menu is open.

+- You can close the menu by clicking outside of the menu.

 ## Feedback

 If you have any feedback, please reach out to us at contact@azureacres.com